gbmhunter/MList/README.rst

 ====================== ==================== ======================================================================
 Dependency             Delivery             Usage
 ====================== ==================== ======================================================================
-<cinttypes>            C standard library   For platform agnostic printf() specifiers.
 <cstdint>              C standard library   For platform agnostic fixed-width integers.
-<cstdio>               C standard library   To use snprintf() for appending integers, floats and doubles to the ends of a string.
-<cstring>              C standard library   For use of strlen() and strcpy().
 MAssert                External module      Providing runtime safety checks against this module.
 MUnitTest              External module      Framework for unit tests.
 ====================== ==================== ======================================================================